marnen/staticmatic/README.md

 This will convert everything into a freshly generated `build/` folder, 100% static.

-If you have an Amazon S3 account and want to deploy to your bucket, run the following command:
+If you have an [Amazon S3 account](http://aws.amazon.com/s3/) and want to deploy to your bucket, run the following command:

     # NOTE: You must be in the root folder of your project
     $ staticmatic s3_deploy

 If you haven't deployed your current project to Amazon yet, it will prompt you to create a config file.
 Edit this file to include your credentials, run the command again, and you're set.

+## Super Special Awesome Quick Start Booster

+Want to use a [Javascript App Starter](https://github.com/mindeavor/staticmatic-js-app-starter) or a skeleton of your own?
+Check this out!

+    $ staticmatic add js-app git://github.com/mindeavor/staticmatic-js-app-starter.git
+    $ staticmatic init my-new-project --skeleton=js-app

+The first line stores a named reference to a repository of your choosing.
+You only need to do this once.

+The second line clones the referenced repository into a freshly created `my-new-project` folder, as well as removes the `.git/` folder so you can do your own `git init`.
+Convenient!

 ## Special Folders